-With over 50 applications that proposed 33 projects, Jared's Fund was deeply encouraged by the response of young people in the greater Montclair community and is proud to support another group of young leaders who are spearheading efforts to combat the stigma around mental health and illness.
+With over 50 applications, Jared's Fund was deeply encouraged by the response of young people in the greater Montclair community and is proud to support another group of young leaders who are spearheading efforts to combat the stigma around mental health and illness.

 "The piece I am actually most proud of is the work I did with the Mental Health Association of Essex and Morris.
 Thanks to the resources and hard work provided by Al Shurdom and Tracy Klingener, we were able to create four brief videos regarding suicide prevention, depression and anxiety, psychosis, and substance use disorder.
 These connections were made possible because of my mentor Bob Davison who is the Executive Director of MHA.
 These videos are now tangible resources that can be shared in the high school for years to come.
 For that I am very proud."

 "I always wanted to change the conversation around mental health directly at Montclair High School, and find a way to incorporate student and administration conversation and change.
-When I became a group with Hannah and Khari, I found that our goals all led down the same path: to directly change MHS culture and future experiences for students with mental illness.
+When I joined the project with Hannah and Khari, I found that our goals all led down the same path: to directly change MHS culture and future experiences for students with mental illness.
 This fellowship taught me so much about the mental health system in America.
 Through reading Elyn Sak’s book, watching the movie “Bedlam” and listening to all of the speakers, I became enlightened on how messed up the system is."

 "After conversations with Mr.

-Bayer and Ms. Testa, 'MHS 101' came into play and Mr. Bayer let us know that guidance was already in the process of creating a space for resources within the school.
-We thought of the idea for the MHS Ambassadors .
+Bayer and Ms. Testa, 'MHS 101' came into play and Mr. Bayer let us know that guidance was already in the process of creating a space for mental health resources within the school.
+We thought of the idea for the MHS Ambassadors.
 I created graphics to promote the Senior Ambassador program and Niamh created the application.
 We sent the graphics to a few people to post.
 Yay!"

-"I came into the program looking to improve the way mental health was treated at Montclair High School specifically at the freshman level.
-In working to improve and revamp MHS 101 I think we did just that.
+"I came into the fellowship looking to improve the way mental health was treated at Montclair High School, specifically for freshmen.
+In working to improve and revamp MHS 101, I think we did just that.
 I learned so much about mental health throughout JFYF.
 Listening to stories is one of my favorite things, and with the Speaker Series, I was able to hear some amazing stories and learn from the speaker's personal experiences and growth.
 The techniques and ways of approaching mental health situations are definitely something I will always keep with me."